 Canada uses a management strategy evaluation (MSE) process to generate recommended harvest each year.
-Underlying the MSE is a statistical catch-at-age structured operating model (stock assessment model) that gets updated on a 3-5 year cycle (DFO 2016, DFO 2020).
-A new assessment by Canada is scheduled to be released in early 2023.
+Underlying the MSE is a statistical catch-at-age structured operating model (stock assessment model) that gets updated on a 3 - 5 year cycle (DFO 2016, DFO 2020).
+A new revision of the operating model by Canada was completed in 2022 (DFO 2023).
 The USA conducts two stock assessments (one for Alaska and one for the US West Coast).
-Both are conducted using agestructured models and are routinely updated.
-The current Alaska assessment (Goethel et al. 2021) and most recent USA West Coast assessment (Haltuch et al. 2019, Kapur et al. 2021) are available online.
+Both are conducted using age-structured models and are routinely updated.
+The current Alaska assessment (Goethel et al. 2022) and most recent USA West Coast assessment (Kapur et al. 2021) are available online.